Technical Validation

 • Reviewer Q&A response

-• Approval confirmation & next steps
+• Approval confirmation

 Good Fit

-• You have a technical team that can implement remediation items with guidance
+• You have a technical team that can implement remediation items

 Not Yet Ready

-DIY vs. Grnmrk
+DIY vs. Grnmrk-guided FTR.

 Grnmrk-Guided DIY / Internal

-Checklist Selection Correct track identified upfront Often misidentified — costs weeks
+Checklist Selection Correct track identified upfront Often misidentified, costs weeks

-Total Elapsed Time 3–6 weeks 3–6 months (commonly)
+Total Elapsed Time 3 to 6 weeks 3 to 6 months (common)

-Common FTR
+Common FTR questions.

-What exactly is the AWS Foundational Technical Review?
+What is the AWS Foundational Technical Review?

 What happens if AWS sends back remediation requests?

-How much does FTR preparation with Grnmrk cost?
+How much does FTR preparation cost?

 What do I need to have ready before we start?